Cambridge students head to the 2024 Edinburgh Festival Fringe

 This short-form improvisation show includes famous games, such as Party Quirks, led by audience prompts.
 Celebrating their 21st birthday and sold-out shows in 2023, The Cambridge Impronauts return after seven years resident at the Gilded Balloon.

-This year, to celebrate their coming of age, we are hosting a range of mystery guests.
-The cast includes ex and current Footlights and a director from the National Theatre who just wrote a book on applying improv in drama with Katie Mitchell.
-This year's show is not to be missed!
+The cast includes former and current Footlights, alongside a director from the National Theatre who just wrote a book on applying improv in drama with Katie Mitchell.
+Warm ups will be from a group of stand ups who have been training this year with Cambridge alum Jimmy Carr's director.

 Dates: Jul 31 - Aug 26 | Time: 11:40 | Venue: Gilded Balloon Patter Hoose